 By John Melloy, Executive Producer, CNBC's Fast Money

+Wall Street cheered President Obama's fiscal compromise with Republicans -- not just the extension of the existing Bush-era tax cuts, but the addition of a payroll tax cut in particular, as that measure may signal an even bigger shift on the part of the White House toward supply-side economics.
 "The payroll tax cut was a surprise to most and perhaps a sign that the administration is willing to try the other side's potion to get job growth back in the U.S.," said Bill O'Donnell and John Briggs, RBS bond strategists, in a note to clients.
 "There has been an endless debate among economists over the differences between private versus public sector multipliers.
 Looking at the just-announced tax compromise, it appears as if the markets will now get to see first hand what the debate's all about.
 The mid-term elections have apparently driven a shift away from public sector support (stimulus) to letting the private sector take a turn at the wheel with a heavier wallet."

 | More from CNBC Tax Cut Proposal Faces Stiff Opposition from Democrats |

 5 Best Books of the Year on Wall Street Greed and Hubris